gjat/temp-controller/README.md

-# ESP_8266 Brew Temperature Controller
+# ESP_8266 Beer Brew Temperature Controller

 An ESP8266 (AI-THINKER) module, connected to DS1621 I2C temperature sensor, driving a relay to turn a heater on and off, in order to monitor and regulate the temperature for beer being brewed inside of an old fridge.